AvaloniaUI/avalonia-docs/docs/guides/implementation-guides/how-to-implement-dependency-injection.md

 ```

 ## Step 5: Modify App.axaml.cs
-We are using the `ServiceManager` class to retrieve the right view model.
+Modiying the `App` class to use `ServiceManager` to retrieve instances of the data context with all their dependencies resolved via DI.
 ```csharp
 public partial class App : Application
 {